McCollum, Pelicans beat Grizzlies without injured Williamson

 TIP INS

-Grizzlies: F/C Jaren Jackson made his season debut after missing the first 14 games after right foot surgery. .
-G/F Desmond Bane, averaging 24.7 points a game, was out with a sore right toe. .
-Morant returned after missing Sunday’s loss at Washington with left ankle soreness. .
-The Grizzlies won three of four against New Orleans last year, including each of the final three by double digits.
+Grizzlies: F/C Jaren Jackson made his season debut after missing the first 14 games after right foot surgery.
+He looked rusty on 3-of-14 shooting. … G/F Desmond Bane, averaging 24.7 points a game, was out with a sore right toe. … Morant returned after missing Sunday’s loss at Washington with left ankle soreness.

 Pelicans: Williamson missed the game with a right foot contusion and is day-to-day to return, said coach Willie Green.
 Williams, who is averaging 23.5 points, 6.4 rebounds and 3.9 assists a game, hurt his foot Saturday early in the fourth quarter of a 119-106 victory over Houston.
 Green said there was “definitely some hope” he could play Wednesday night when the Pelicans host the Bulls.